Estimated reading time: 3 minutes

 1. Manage your accounts.

-An in-house social media manager will fully understand all aspects of your business’s culture and its marketing strategy, and their posts and messages will follow established brand guidelines.
+An in-house social media manager will fully understand your business’s culture and marketing strategy, and their posts and messages will follow established brand guidelines.
 This will help you sleep better at night because you will not have to worry about a social media mishap such as an insensitive post or a heated online debate.
 Plus, an in-house social media manager can engage with your followers more quickly and help you stay consistent on social media.

 2. Schedule posts in advance.

 One of the best ways to save time and remain consistent on social media is to schedule posts in advance.
 Many free and paid social media scheduling platforms let you do this.
 It is a great way to push out content on an ongoing basis and keep your brand in the social media spotlight.
 In addition, using a scheduling platform is easy and efficient.
 All you need to do is add content (links, photographs, or videos) to the scheduling platform with a text intro and hashtags.

 3. Do not be overly social.

 There are hundreds of social media sites to choose from.
-That said, having your small business on too many platforms and remaining consistent on social media is unrealistic.
+Having your small business on too many platforms and remaining consistent on social media is unrealistic.
 An excess number of social media accounts can be overwhelming and prevent you from maximizing your potential on each.
-In addition, some social networks might not be relevant based on your business’s industry or your target audience.
+In addition, some social networks might not be relevant based on your business’s industry or target audience.